 - Thorough vetting and supervision of caregivers improves safety.
 Unfortunately, the risk of exploitation and abuse of seniors is increased when employing an independent caregiver, whether financial, physical, or emotional.
 Respected home care agencies provide supervision including extensive background and reference checks, bonding and insurance, as well as other safeguards to protect older adults.
 Not only that, but in the event an older adult’s primary caregiver was ill or took a break for vacation, a similarly skilled and dependable substitute caregiver is provided.

 - Initial and ongoing training contribute to caregiver excellence.
 Agencies that provide significant training for their care staff make certain that skills are always as sharp as they possibly can be, and that any new techniques established in the industry are utilized – meaning a heightened degree of care over an independent caregiver who may not have the same opportunities for career development.

 At Compassionate Nursing Services, we are happy to meet every one of these criteria and more.
-As a proud member of the Briggs Home Care family of agencies, our Chesterfield caregiving services can meet the varied needs of our clients – from companionship and light housekeeping assistance to chronic and emerging health issues, and everything in between.
+As a proud member of the Briggs Home Care family of agencies, our elderly care in Chesterfield and surrounding communities can meet the varied needs of our clients – from companionship and light housekeeping assistance to chronic and emerging health issues, and everything in between.
 We take pride in making sure our team receives continuous caregiver training, so you can feel comfortable and confident in knowing our caregivers are top notch and continuously improving their skills, while offering the safe, reliable, and compassionate care needed to make life the very best it can be.

-Reach out to us at 314-432-4312 to allow us answer any additional questions you have about our Chesterfield caregiving services, offered throughout the St. Louis area, or to request a free in-home assessment to increase quality of life for a senior you love.
-To find out if our caregiving services are available in your community, please visit this page on our website.
+Reach out to us at 314-432-4312 to allow us answer any additional questions you have about our elderly care in Chesterfield or nearby areas or to request a free in-home assessment to increase quality of life for a senior you love.
+To find out if our elderly care services are available in your community, please visit this page on our website.